Lukmanhakim112/bikom/README.md

 ## Quick Start

-Make sure python is installed and can be accessed via terminal or cmd or powershell.
+Make sure <strong>python 3.7</strong> or newer is installed and can be accessed via terminal or cmd or powershell.

 ### Linux/Unix
 ```console